alonsoir/alonsoir/README.md

 ### :sweat: &nbsp; What I do not like

-- :thumbsdown: &nbsp; I do not like to be deceived or tried to manipulate me.
 - :raised_hands: &nbsp; Please don't call me directly on the phone if I don't have you on my agenda.
 Contact me through these links.

 <h3> 🤝🏻 Connect with Me </h3>